 Restrictive Employment Covenants in New York

-Our New York City and Westchester business lawyers have handled numerous cases involving litigation over restrictive covenants in employment, partnership and other relationships.
+Our New York City business lawyers have handled numerous cases involving litigation over restrictive covenants in employment, partnership and other relationships.
 Usually when an employee or a business partner opts to leave their current situation, the other party will be vindictive and attempt to teach the other party a lesson through a court action to enforce a restrictive covenant.
 While being served with an Order to Show Cause seeking to enforce a restrictive covenant can be a nerve rattling experience, our commercial litigation lawyers have successfully litigated many of these cases and most of these restrictive covenants are unenforceable.